minimo-io/betizen-ssg/README.md

 - For big sites, considering increasing NodeJs memory limit: export NODE_OPTIONS=--max_old_space_size=5012

 - Two conversion boxes: `"components/bz-banner-hero.njk"`, `"components/bz-subscribe.njk"` and one landing page as end-of-funnel.
+- For casinos without the bonus.link front-matter then the theme will grab the link from languages[page.lang].promo.url